 Somehow I grew up an intuitive cook: my mum's knack for throwing in this and that to produce amazing (yet simple) meals washed off on me.

-And for most of my life I took my cooking for granted: I knew how to cook, and did so with pleasure without thinking much of it.
-It was only when life conspired and I ended up running a wholefood shop, and I started having conversations with people about their challenges with everyday cooking, that it occurred to me:
+And for most of my life I took my cooking for granted: I knew how to cook, and did so with pleasure, without thinking much of it.
+It was only after life conspired and I ended up running a wholefood shop, and I started having conversations with people about their challenges with everyday cooking, that it occurred to me:

-In doing that, I found I am coming up against a handful of persistent myths about (home) cooking.
-Like all myths, they are not really true, yet they inform many of our attitudes and assumptions about what happens (or should be happening) in a home kitchen.
+In the 3 years since, I have encountered a quite a few persistent myths about (home) cooking.
+Like all myths, they are not really true, yet they shape many of our attitudes and assumptions about what happens (or should be happening) in a home kitchen.